AhmedGSonbol/Social_App/README.md

   - View others profile.
   - Edit and update your information.
   - Switch between (Light / Dark) Mode.
-  - Switch between (Arabic / English) Language.
+  - Switch between (Arabic / English / French / Spanish) Language.
   - Users can not post, comment, like, or chat until their account become verified.
   - Logout.